-- stratus-src: the stratus-src should point to the image that you want to lazy-load.
-If you have specified a regular img src as a placeholder image (e.g. a small version), and you want to lazy load the best size of that image, than you can avoid typing out the path a second time and just specify data-src="lazy" and the system will load the best version of the current image src. - data-spy: By default the image will load when it is "on screen".
-But in some cases (like a Carousel) you need to specify a CSS selector for an alternative element on the screen that should trigger the loading, e.g. the container div. - data-ignore-visibility: normally it will look for the size of the container and load the correct image that will fill the container (assuming a 100% width is set on CSS).
+- stratus-src: (strlboollnull) If a string, stratus-src should point to the image path that you want to lazy-load.
+If you have specified a regular img src as a placeholder image (e.g. a small version), and you want to lazy load the best size of that image, than you can avoid typing out the path a second time and just specify the attribue stratus-src without a value and the system will load the best version of the current image src.
+If the value is false it should abort the lazy loading.
+This is necessary because when we load images dynamically in Angular (rather than Twig template) we can only manipulate the value not the attribute itself, so we will either pass in true or false. - data-hd: (bool, default: true) By default we will load hd images which are double the size of the parent container, so that they look good on retina devices.
+But you can disable this by passing in data-hd="false". - data-spy: (str) By default the image will load when it is "on screen".
+But in some cases (like a Carousel) you need to specify a CSS selector for an alternative element on the screen that should trigger the loading, e.g. the container div. - data-ignore-visibility: (bool) normally it will look for the size of the container and load the correct image that will fill the container (assuming a 100% width is set on CSS).
 But if the container is invisible, it will try to go up the element tree to the first parent that is visible.
 This is often desirable because the parent is collapsed.
 However, in some cases, like a Carousel, if you have the parent width set explicitly on a containing element, you want to use that (not the outer carousel width).
-So you set data-ignoreVisibility="true" and it will use the parent container width. - data-disable-fadein: All images will fade in from opacity 0 to 1, when the placeholder class is replaced with the loaded class.
+So you set data-ignoreVisibility="true" and it will use the parent container width. - status-src-suffix: (json) (TODO: IMPLEMENT) specify alternative formatting for image sizes, e.g. by default we add -s, -m, -l, etc to the base image url, but for third party sources, that format may be different. e.g. here we would specify that small and medium use the -thumb and all others use the default image, e.g. no alternative size added - TODO: Determine if we still want this options, which seems to have been removed from the current stratus, but should be in the history if we want to reference what it used to do: data-disable-fadein: All images will fade in from opacity 0 to 1, when the placeholder class is replaced with the loaded class.
 If you have specified a src because you want a default placeholder image to show up, then obviously you don't want the placeholder image to go invisible.
 So you should add a "disable-fadein" class to the image.

-10.20.2 OnScreen
+11.2.2 OnScreen